Dilation of Ritt operators on L^{p}-spaces: Comparing -boundedness properties

 In the last part of this section we are going to consider another type of counterexamples.
 Clearly any $p$-polynomially bounded $T\colon L^p(\Omega)\to L^p(\Omega)$ is automatically power bounded, that is,

-The existence of a power bounded operator on Hilbert space which is not polynomially bounded is an old result of Foguel \cite{Fo}.
+The existence of a power bounded operator on a Hilbert space which is not polynomially bounded is an old result of Foguel \cite{Fo}.
 Our aim is to prove an $L^p$-analog of that result.
-We will actually show a stronger form: there exists a Ritt operator which is not polynomialy bounded.
-To achieve this, we will adapt a technique from \cite{KL}.
+We will actually show a stronger form: there exists a Ritt operator which is not $p$-polynomialy bounded.
+To achieve this, we will adapt the approach used in \cite{KL} to go beyond Foguel's Theorem.

 We need some background on Schauder bases and their multipliers that we briefly recall.
 We let $v_1$ denote the set of all sequences $(c_n)_{n\geq 0}$ of complex numbers whose variation $\sum_{n=1}^\infty \vert c_{n} -c_{n-1}\vert\,$ is finite.
 Any such sequence is bounded and $v_1$ is a Banach space for the norm